 1. the documents you will (or may) rely on at the final hearing, and

-2. the tribunal will usually also order each party to disclose all other documents in its possession or control which have a bearing on the case.
+2. the tribunal will usually also order each party to disclose all other documents in its possession or control which have a bearing on the case (whether or not the party intends to rely on them) - so that the other party can use them if they wish.

-It might be thought that the set of documents in 1 would be the same as the set of documents in 2, and that is true to a large extent, but you have to consider both 1 and 2 because, for example:-
+It might be thought that the set of documents in 1 would be the same as the set of documents in 2, and it is true that there may well be a large overlap, but as explained below you have to keep both 1 and 2 in mind.

 Note that a "document" is anything in which information of any description is recorded so letters, emails, instant messages, photos, and plans are all documents.
 Even an audio or video recording - e.g. an MP3 or MP4 file - counts as a document.